Operation Masher: Phase Four: Cay Giap mountains

 Based on prisoner interrogations, American intelligence believed that the PAVN 6th Battalion, 12th Regiment was operating in the Cay Giep Mountains 5 mi east of Bồng Sơn.
 General Kinnard wanted to encircle and annihilate it.
 The ARVN 22nd Division surrounded the target area, deploying along the Lai Giang to the north, Highway 1 to the west, and the Tra O Marsh in the south, while the division's junk fleet patrolled the coast to prevent escape by sea.
 Colonel Lynch's 2d Brigade would conduct the attack.
 At 07:30 on 1 March an intense hour-long air, land and sea bombardment of intended landing zones began.
 When the firing stopped, the designated sweep force 2/5th Cavalry, 1/8th Cavalry and 2/8th Cavalry came in over the mountains.
 However the assault forces found that the bombardment had hardly dented the thick foliage, and the helicopters were unable to land.
 Eventually, additional air strikes opened holes in the jungle canopy wide enough to allow the men to reach the ground by scrambling down rope ladders suspended from the hovering helicopters.
 Once deployed, the three battalions, soon joined by 1/5th Cavalry, searched the area and found little, although an ARVN unit near the Tra O Marsh killed about 50 PAVN who were attempting to flee the dragnet.
-On 4 March, following word from South Vietnamese civilians that most of the PAVN had left the a rea around the end of February, Kinnard decided that the operation had run its course and over the next two days returned the 2nd Brigade to Camp Radcliff.
+On 4 March, following word from South Vietnamese civilians that most of the PAVN had left the area around the end of February, Kinnard decided that the operation had run its course and over the next two days returned the 2nd Brigade to Camp Radcliff.